Drug and Alcohol Procedure

 Prescription Medication: Any medication formally prescribed to a person named on the packaging by a medical practitioner with clear directions for use and taken in accordance with directions for use.

-Sanctioned Function: A function on Otago Polytechnic premises, approved and endorsed by a Formal Leader(s) or member(s) of the Executive Leadership Team, where kaimahi, ākonga, contractors, and/or visitors are invited, and alcohol is provided (purchased or supplied).
-Examples include but are not limited to Otago Polytechnic student showcases, farewells, and graduation events.
-Refer to Internal Staff Functions, Gifts and Recognition Otago Polytechnic Business Division Procedure.
+Sanctioned Function: A function on Otago Polytechnic premises, approved and endorsed by a Formal Leader(s) or member(s) of the Executive Leadership Team, where kaimahi, ākonga, s, and/or visitors are invited, and alcohol is provided (purchased or supplied).
+Examples include but are not limited to Otago Polytechnic ākonga showcases, farewells, and graduation events.

-Safety Sensitive Activity: An activity action or decision that has the potential to cause serious harm to any person if the kaimahi, ākonga, contractor, or visitor is impaired by drugs or alcohol.
+Safety Sensitive Activity: An activity action or decision that has the potential to cause serious harm to any person if the kaimahi, ākonga or visitor is impaired by drugs or alcohol.
+(Refer to Appendix 1).

 Policy